-Come with us on a walking tour through historical town of Skalica, nicknamed as the “pearl of Zahorie region”.
+Come with us on a walking tour through the historical town of Skalica, nicknamed the “pearl of Zahorie region”.

 Read our short travel blog and watch our Thursday’s LIVE virtual tour on our Facebook page Best Slovakia Tours.
 (Live stream will be on Thursday, September 3, 2020, but you can watch it whenever afterwards).

 Skalica town (15 000 inhabitants) is notable for being one of the oldest towns in Slovakia.
-It is located in the western Slovakia in Trnava region, close to the borders with the Czech republic.
+It is located in western Slovakia in the Trnava region, close to the border to the Czech republic.

 What is SKALICA famous for?

-Except of the historical beauties it is a delicacy Skalicky trdelník and Skalický Rubín wine.
+Except for the historical beauties, it is a delicacy of Skalicky trdelník and Skalický Rubín wine.
 And not to forget the hockey club HK36 Skalica.